 Because, who knows?
 150 years from now, someone might spot something you created in the corner of a hologram on their iPhone 7900 and bring it back to life for others to enjoy and learn from.

-So let’s all give a big round of applause to to Theodore C Clark of 20 Otsego Street in Canajoharie, NY…who might not have lived happily ever after with the Sharon Springs girl of his dreams, but lives on nonetheless, here with us today.
+So let’s all give a big round of applause to to Theodore C Clark of 20 Otsego Street in Canajoharie, NY…who might not have lived happily ever after with the Sharon Springs girl of his dreams, but he lives on nonetheless.